tbfe-de/viva-tcl/emb_tcl/README.md

 ### Overview

-Four of the examplkes are actually pairs of a *Server* and a matching *Client*, all fully written in Tcl.
-They demonstrate how an Embedded Board (presumable running under Linux) is enabled to communicate over an TCP/IP stream socket an is controled with respect to its state by a remote application with a Tk-based GUI.
+Four of the examples are actually pairs of a *Server* and a matching *Client*, all fully written in Tcl.
+They demonstrate how an Embedded Board (presumable running under Linux) is enabled to communicate over an TCP/IP stream socket an is controlled with respect to its state by a remote application with a Tk-based GUI.

 See later sections [Binary State – Polled](#binary-state--polled) and [ADC / DAC – Streamed](#adc--dac--streamed) for details.